 3. Reframe How You See Monday

-When you consistently associate Mondays with something you look forward to, they lose some of their sting.
-Over time, your brain learns that Mondays aren’t just about deadlines, they’re also about joy, connection, and fresh starts.
+When you consistently associate Mondays with small joys, they lose their sting.
+Over time, your brain learns that Mondays can bring both challenge and comfort.

 4. Limit Sunday Overthinking